godotengine/godot-docs/classes/class_arvrinterface.rst

 - :ref:`int<class_int>` **get_camera_feed_id** **(** **)**

-If this is an AR interface that requires displaying a camera feed as the background, this method returns the feed id in the :ref:`CameraServer<class_CameraServer>` for this interface.
+If this is an AR interface that requires displaying a camera feed as the background, this method returns the feed ID in the :ref:`CameraServer<class_CameraServer>` for this interface.

 .. _class_ARVRInterface_method_get_capabilities: